pierric/neural-network/README.md

     neural-network-blashs:
       vec128: true
 ```
+- The flags *vec256* and *vec512* cause segment-fault for the moment.

 - A known bug on windows. *vec128* implies compiler option **-fllvm** for ghc.
 However due to a known bug of binutils on mingw-w64, this option leads to a segment fault
   - mingw-w64-x86_64-binutils < 2.27-2
   - ghc <= 8.0.1 (because it is bundled with old binutils)
   - stack resolver <= lts-7.14 (because it imples ghc <= 8.0.1)
   - See bug report here https://ghc.haskell.org/trac/ghc/ticket/8974
-- The *vec256* and *vec512* cause segment-fault for the moment.